Jackson-Reed High School: Early years

-What is now Jackson-Reed High School was built on a patch of land acquired in 1930, known by the neighboring Tenleytowners as "French's Woods".
+What is now Jackson-Reed High School was built on a patch of land acquired in 1930, known by the neighboring Tenleytowners as "French's Woods."
 In March 1934, DC commissioners awarded the contract to build the school to the lowest bidder: McCloskey and Co. of Philadelphia.
-It was built for a total cost of $1.25 million.
+The building was completed for $1.25 million ($ today).

-The school opened its doors to students on September 23, 1935, as an all-white school named for Woodrow Wilson, the 28th president of the United States, the sixth DC Interhigh school.
-The school started with 640 sophomores and juniors, many of whom had transferred from Central and Western.
-Western had been running double shifts (9 a.m. to 5 p.m.) to accommodate the students from the Wilson neighborhoods.
+The school opened its doors to students on 23 September 1935, as an all-white school named for Woodrow Wilson, the 28th president of the United States, the sixth DC Interhigh school.
+The school started with 640 sophomores and juniors, many of whom had transferred from Central and Western High Schools.
+Western had been running double shifts (9 a.m. to 5 p.m.) to accommodate students from the Wilson neighborhoods.
 The first principal was Norman J. Nelson, formerly assistant principal at Western.

 Wilson High School graduated its first students in February 1937.
 Chester Moye was the president of the February graduation class.
-The school held its first spring commencement exercises for 290 students on June 23, 1937.
-Robert Davidson was the class president.
+The school held its first spring commencement exercises for 290 students on 23 June 1937.

 Subsequent years

 In September 1955, Wilson was integrated for the first time, enrolling two black students in the 10th grade.
 The same year, Edna Burke Jackson (for whom the school was later renamed) became one of the school’s first two black teachers.

 In the spring of 1970, about 400 students, almost all black, gathered in the school auditorium to protest inequalities in the school.
-Jay Childers, the author of The Evolving Citizen: American Youth and the Changing Norms of Democratic Engagement (2012), wrote that this indicated racial tension in the school.
+Jay Childers, author of The Evolving Citizen: American Youth and the Changing Norms of Democratic Engagement (2012), wrote that this indicated racial tension in the school.

 Stephen P. Tarason succeeded Wilma Bonner as the school's 11th principal in January 1999.
 Bonner worked briefly at the main DCPS office before accepting a job at Howard University School of Education.

 In mid-2006, Woodrow Wilson High School was proposed as a charter school.
 However, the superintendent asked the school to hold off in exchange for being granted control over certain areas of autonomy, especially facilities.

 Jacqueline Williams became interim principal in 2007 after Tarason left to become a middle school principal in Hagerstown, Maryland.
 The following year, DCPS chancellor Michelle Rhee appointed as principal Peter Cahall, a former teacher and administrator with the Montgomery County Public Schools.

 The school building was added to the National Register of Historic Places in 2010.

-For the 2006–07 school year, Woodrow Wilson was one of 11 U.S. schools selected by the College Board for the EXCELerator School Improvement Model program, which was funded by the Bill & Melinda Gates Foundation.
+For the 2006–07 school year, Woodrow Wilson was one of 11 US schools selected by the College Board for the EXCELerator School Improvement Model program, which was funded by the Bill & Melinda Gates Foundation.